Helper2005/Cafe-Street/README.md

 - Make it `Responsive`
 - Before making any PR (Pull Request), You must make an `Issue` and it has to be assigned to you.
 - If you make a PR, I'll ask you about your `Issue NO`, You must tell me, If not then It will not be accepted.
-- You must write in order, I've made that for you.
+- You must write the `CODE` in order, I've made that for you.
 - Don't bring any changes to the `global.css` File, Just use from it.